Third of conifers under threat of extinction, study says

 California’s Monterey Pine, the world’s most widely planted pine and prized as a fast-growing source of pulp, was moved to a rating of “endangered” from “least concern” because of threats such as a spread of fungal disease.

 Conifers are the largest and longest-lived species on the planet.
-The Bristlecone Pine can live 5,000 years and the Coast Redwood can grow as high as 110 metres (360 ft).
+The Bristlecone Pine can live 5,000 years and the Coast Redwood can grow as high as 110 meters (360 ft).

 Craig Hilton-Taylor, manager of the Red List, which is updated twice a year, told Reuters that diseases were compounding existing threats from logging, pollution and forest clearance caused by a rising human population.